MattWillFlood/EntropyHub/docs/matlab/Functions/matBidimensional.rst

     elemental subtractions).
     To pass matrices with sizes greater than [128 x 128], set `Lock = false`.

-    ``CAUTION: unlocking the permitted matrix size may cause your Julia IDE to crash.``
+    ``CAUTION: unlocking the permitted matrix size may cause your MatLab application to crash.``